cucumber/common/cucumber-expressions/README.md

 Cucumber Expressions provide an alternative to [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression) which is easier to read and write for humans.

+The Cucumber Expression syntax is inspired by similar expression syntaxes in other BDD tools, such as [Turnip](https://github.com/jnicklas/turnip), [Behat](https://github.com/Behat/Behat) and [Behave](https://github.com/behave/behave).

 This is an example of a Cucumber expression with a single argument `{n}`:

     I have {n} cukes in my belly